 Identification

 This document is the Software Design Description (SDD) for the Test Automation Subsystem Software Product Configuration Items (CSCI), product number [TBR], developed for the ArcLight program.
 This document describes the detailed design for the design specified in the ArcLight Automation Testing SSDD.
 The initial rollout of this automation tool supported Automation for Map Bundles Testing.
-Phase 2a is to provide automated data collection features for VMT Status at Terminal and NMSPM associated with Network Login (“NLG”) and other testing.
+Phase 2a provided automated data collection features for VMT Status at Terminal and NMSPM associated with Network Login (“NLG”) and other testing.
 The data collected, some of which is post-processed, is organized into CSV files that may be imported into Excel and used for analysis.
+Phase 2b provided initial connectivity with the ReDa webpages and underlying MySQL support.

 This document is maintained in Perforce location //Arclight/ArcLight/AcceptanceTest /Automation/ MapTesting/Docs/AL_Automation_SDD.docx